 Having spent almost two weeks in North Korea in 2016, I came back.
 The trigger was to experience the Mass Games, the vast annual performance of synchronised gymnastics that had been abolished in 2013 but is now reconvened.
 I was also interested to see if anything had changed since I was last here; after all, this had been a period of widely publicised missile launches followed by high profile talks between Presidents Kim Jong Un and Trump.
-And I was surprised by some of what I found: there are small signs of economic development, with new buildings and more cars, even the green shoots of a consumer culture, and a concerted effort to play down the warmongering and hatred of America in local propaganda.
+And I was surprised by some of what I found: there are small signs of economic development, with new buildings and more cars, even the green shoots of a consumer culture, as well as an unexpected but concerted effort to play down the warmongering and hatred of America in local propaganda.

 At root, North Korea is politically, culturally and even economically still stuck in 1953, when the national mythology was founded that Kim Il Sung liberated the country first from Japan and then from America, despite the treachery of the South.
 This story has been supplemented from a time in the 1990s when Kim Jong Il battled bravely in what is known locally as the “arduous march” after the collapse of the Soviet Union to keep the Democratic People’s Republic of Korea independent and socialist, despite the acknowledged economic hardship caused by the loss of trading partners and the imposition of sanctions.

 These two Kims are deified in thousands if not tens of thousands of statues, mosaics, paintings, badges, operas, songs, TV and radio programmes, eponymous buildings and a creative array of other monuments that assault the senses of every North Korean every minute of every day.